The Irving Harris Foundation

 The Irving Harris Foundation does not accept unsolicited grant applications.
 The foundation explicitly states: "The Irving Harris Foundation does not currently accept unsolicited proposals in our Early Childhood, Reproductive Health & Justice and Jewish Values Giving Areas."

-The foundation prefers to contribute to organizations with which it is already familiar and tends to give multi-year grants to grassroots groups it knows.
+The foundation prefers to contribute to organisations with which it is already familiar and tends to give multi-year grants to grassroots groups it knows.
 With the foundation sunsetting in 2032, it has committed its remaining funding and new grantseekers should look elsewhere for support.

 General inquiries can be submitted through the foundation's website contact page, though this does not constitute an application process.